Learn All About

 Patterns of Hope

-We provide a comprehensive assessment that looks at MANY different areas of neurological maturity.
-Primitive reflexes are one of these areas.
-The provide us with positive sign posts of developmental immaturity.
-We never look at reflexes alone.
-Our assessment looks at each of the following areas:
+Our comprehensive assessment looks at variours areas of neurological maturity, with primitive reflexes being one of the key areas we examine.
+They provide valuable insites into developmental immaturity.
+However, we never look at reflexes in isolation.
+Our assessment includes an evaluation of the following areas:

 -